MBN Explorer atomistic simulations of 855 MeV electron propagation and radiation emission in oriented silicon bent crystal: theory versus experiment: Simulation of the electrons angular distribution

 \subsection{Evolution of angular distribution in the region of smaller angles $\theta$}

-Another approach to simulate the planar channelling is to direct incident beam along the $(11\bar{1})$ plane at the angle $\theta$ (measured with respect to the $\langle$1,1, -1$\rangle$ axis) that (i) is much less than 190 mrad, which corresponds to the nearest $\langle$1,2,3$\rangle$ axial direction, see Table \ref{tab:miller_indexes}, and (ii) is well above Lindhard's critical angle for axial channelling along $\langle$1,1, -1$\rangle$.
+Another approach to simulate the planar channelling is to direct the incident beam along the $(11\bar{1})$ plane at the angle $\theta$ (measured with respect to the $\langle$112$\rangle$ axis) that (i) is much less than 190 mrad, which corresponds to the nearest $\langle$123$\rangle$ axial direction, see Table \ref{tab:miller_indexes}, and (ii) is well above Lindhard's critical angle $\theta_{\rm L}\approx 0.4$ mrad for a 855 MeV electron in case of axial channelling along $\langle$112$\rangle$.

 Figure \ref{fig:angular_distribution_angle} presents angular distributions calculated for several values of $\theta$ as indicated.
-In the upper panel, the distribution calculated for a small values $\theta=0.5$ mrad is shifted to the left from that obtained for the pure axial channelling (the curve $\theta=0$) and also exhibit strong deviations from the experimental data.
+In the upper panel, the distribution calculated for a small value $\theta=0.5$ mrad is shifted to the left from that obtained for the pure axial channelling (the curve $\theta=0$) and also exhibits strong deviations from the experimental data.
 For the incident angles within the interval $0.5 \lesssim \theta\leq 4$ mrad the shape of the simulated dependence experiences strong modifications but for $\theta > 4$ mrad it stabilizes becoming close to that of the experimentally measured one, see the lower panel.